Moving the goalposts is usually seen as being a negative thing, especially when someone else is doing it to you.

 This means ...goalposts passed!

-Sure I had to drag the goalpost back from some the edge of some pink fluffy cloud it was stuck in , because I'm "supposed" to set rigorous and demanding goals for myself that I can't really achieve...except
+Sure I had to drag the goalpost back from the edge of some pink fluffy cloud it was stuck in , because I'm "supposed" to set rigorous and demanding goals for myself that I can't really achieve...except...

 The very act of doing that precludes me from my own happiness, as does sticking to a way of thinking that used to be imposed on me, but is in reality not my own.

-When I make a list - I always put stuff on there I have already done, it gives me something to tick off straight away and I like to start on a positive and achievable note, and If I am at the planning stage with something - then I have probably already been thinking and working on it for a while, so I will have achieved things towards its completion already - I like to acknowledge the hard work put in already, so my lists start with a thing done.
+When I make a list - I always put stuff on there I have already done, it gives me something to tick off straight away and I like to start on a positive and achievable note.
+I don't think this is cheating because If I am at the planning stage with something - then I have probably already been thinking and working on it for a while, so I will have achieved things towards its completion already - I like to acknowledge the hard work put in already, so my lists start with a thing done.

 When I look at "Project Me" I realise how much hard work has gone into that.